-Perhaps an employer sponsored traditional 401(k) made sense when you first started saving, but maybe you’re ready to look into a Roth account or an IRA.
-While a traditional retirement account contains funds that are taken out pre-tax, a Roth account will be taken out post-tax which means you won't have to make payments on withdrawals once you retirement.
-To learn more about roll-overs, click HERE.
+Perhaps an employer-sponsored traditional 401(k) made sense when you first started saving, but maybe you’re ready to look into a Roth account or an IRA.
+While a traditional retirement account contains funds that are taken out pre-tax, a Roth account will be taken out post-tax.
+This means you won't have to make payments on withdrawals once you retirement.
+To learn more about rollovers, click here.

 HAS MY LIFE CHANGED?

 Maybe you were single when you first set up your retirement fund and didn’t account for a second person.
 Or maybe you never designated a beneficiary for your account or the person you designated is no longer a part of your life.
-Or perhaps you left an old job and never rolled the money over into a your new account.
-During your check-up, make sure all of your information is up to date and correct and that you don't have money floating around
+Or perhaps you left an old job and never rolled the money over into your new account.
+During your checkup, make sure all of your information is up to date and correct and that you don't have money floating around.